 If you are part of a team of developers, you’ll probably need to step up from code-server to something more robust.
 GitHub Codespaces has recently launched in general availability.
 With a click of a button on a GitHub repository, you can launch a workspace running VS Code with up to 32 cores fully configured for working with that project.
 It’s powerful, it’s fast, and it’s iPad friendly.

 There are some limitations, however.
 Since Codespaces is tightly integrated with the GitHub interface, it can’t be used with any other repository other than GitHub.
 VS Code is currently the only supported IDE.
-Also, it is only available to organizations using GitHub Team and Enterprise plans, although individuals who managed to acquire an invitation to the beta can continue to continue to use it indefinitely.
+Also, it is only available to organizations using GitHub Team and Enterprise plans, although individuals who managed to acquire an invitation to the beta can continue to use it indefinitely.

 Coder is the commercial product from the developers who created code-server and builds upon it to add enterprise features.
 Like Codespaces, Coder provides easy one-click launch of developer workspaces.
 Coder’s platform takes a more agnostic approach to the products it supports than does Codespaces, however.
 Coder supports not only VS Code, but also Jupyter, RStudio, IntelliJ, PyCharm, and any other JetBrains IDE, as well as all the major Git repositories.